-- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2024. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-Total first-time, first-year men who applied 1145 Total first-time, first-year women who applied 2127 Total first-time, first-year of another gender who applied 228 Total first-time, first-year men who were admitted 231 Total first-time, first-year women who were admitted 365 Total first-time, first-year of another gender who were admitted 48 Total full-time, first-time, first-year men who enrolled 129 Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled 159 Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled 21 Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied 3500 Total first-time, first-year (degree-seeking) who were admitted 644 Total first-time, first-year (degree-seeking) enrolled 309
+First-Time, First-Year Student Applicants Total first-time, first-year men who applied 973 Total first-time, first-year women who applied 1565 Total first-time, first-year another gender who applied 189 Total first-time, first-year unknown gender who applied 711

+First-Time, First-Year Student Admits Total Total first-time, first-year men who were admitted 256 Total first-time, first-year women who were admitted 462 Total first-time, first-year another gender who were admitted 54 Total first-time, first-year unknown gender who were admitted 93

+First-Time, First-Year Student Enrollees by Status Total Total full-time, first-time, first-year men who enrolled 128 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 182 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year another gender who enrolled 0 Total part-time, first-time, first-year another gender who enrolled 0 Total full-time, first-time, first-year unknown gender who enrolled 0 Total part-time, first-time, first-year unknown gender who enrolled 0